pankeelshah/LeagueOfData/README.md

 * /proxy/rotation - Makes an API call to Riot's API to get the current week's free champion rotation.
 * /proxy/favoritechampions - Gets the current users favorite champions from the database.
 * /proxy/favoriteplayers - Gets the current users favorite players from the database.
-## List of Views and their short description (No more than 50 words for each view)
+## List of Views and their short description:
 * base.html - Base template which contains header and footer.
 * champions.html - Only available when a user is logged in.
 User can add and remove their favorite champions.
 This will display their favorite champions which can be clicked to visit a website with more information on them.
 * index.html - Default home page where League of Legend players stats can be searched.